learnlatex/learnlatex.github.io/mr/more-12.md

 If you load the `hyperref` package (as covered [earlier](more-09)), it will automatically make some content in your bibliography into links.
 This is particularly useful for URLs and DOIs.

+## Differences in best practice for BibTeX input between styles

+While the overall syntax of the BibTeX files is the same whether you use the BibTeX workflow or `biblatex`, the set of fields that is supported (used by the style) and their exact meaning may not only vary between the BibTeX workflow and `biblatex`, but also between different BibTeX styles.
+A large 'core set' of entry types and fields is the same for almost all styles, but there are differences in some fields.

+A common example is the URL.
+Some older BibTeX `.bst` styles (most notably the 'standard BibTeX styles', e.g. `plain.bst`, `unsrt.bst`, ...) predate the invention of the URL and have no dedicated field for the URL of an online resource.
+Many newer styles _do_ have a dedicated `url` field.
+The workaround to show the URL in the older styles is usually to use the `howpublished` field, but with the newer styles it is of course preferable to use the dedicated `url` field.

+In order to be able to make use of the full potential of your used style you will have to find out the set of fields it supports and their semantic.